Home » Why you should always use a construction-specific index

 • Be clear about what you want to measure and how you want to apply it.

-• Choose an index that is measuring the costs that most closely match one.
+• Choose an index that is measuring the costs that most closely match the above.

 1. Dramatic variations

 The movement in construction costs and general inflation can vary quite dramatically.
-For example, on a 24-month contract let in February 2021, there were months over the two-year period where the difference between CPI and civil engineering cost increases was over 11%, while the difference between CPI and building cost increases was over 7%.
+For example, on a 36-month contract let in January 2021, there were months over the three-year period where the difference between CPI and civil engineering cost increases was over 12%, while the difference between CPI and building cost increases was over 8%.

 Source: BCIS